Catering: Wedding catering

 A wedding caterer provides food for a wedding reception and party, traditionally called a wedding breakfast.
 A wedding caterer can be hired independently or can be part of a package designed by the venue.
-Catering service providers are often skilled and experienced in preparing and serving high-quality cuisine.
-They offer a diverse and rich selection of food, creating a great experience for their customers.
 There are many different types of wedding caterers, each with their approach to food.

 Shipboard catering

 Merchant ships – especially ferries, cruise liners, and large cargo ships – often carry Catering Officers.
 In fact, the term "catering" was in use in the world of the merchant marine long before it became established as a land-bound business.